andrelas1/advent-of-code-ts-go-rust/README.md

 This repo is part of the Frontend Masters course Polyglot Programming.

-It's basically an Advent of Code solving the same problems with TS, GO and Rust.
+It's a collection of interesting exercises in TS that are translated to Go and Rust.